Rohingya refugees sue Facebook for $150 billion over Myanmar violence

 Although U.S. courts can apply foreign law to cases where the alleged harms and activity by companies took place in other countries, two legal experts interviewed by Reuters said they did not know of a successful precedent for foreign law being invoked in lawsuits against social media companies where Section 230 protections could apply.

-Anupam Chander, a professor at Georgetown University Law Center, said that invoking Burmese law wasn't "inappropriate."
-But he predicted that "It's unlikely to be successful," saying that "It would be odd for Congress to have foreclosed actions under U.S. law but permitted them to proceed under foreign law."
+Anupam Chander, a professor at Georgetown University Law Center, said that invoking Myanmar law wasn't "inappropriate."
+But he predicted that "it's unlikely to be successful," saying that "it would be odd for Congress to have foreclosed actions under U.S. law but permitted them to proceed under foreign law."

 More than 730,000 Rohingya Muslims fled Myanmar's Rakhine state in August 2017 after a military crackdown that refugees said included mass killings and rape.
 Rights groups documented killings of civilians and burning of villages.